SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 ### Using the `--end` option
 1. The specified number of client-side software threads (--threads) are created — these would serve as the individual sockets established between the client and server

-2. *Terminated* GET request headers are created to be sent via all these created sockets
+2. *Terminated* (completed) GET request headers are created to be sent via all these created sockets

 3. As this large number of sockets is being created and established, the *terminated* GET requests are concurrently sent to the target web server using whatever sockets are already established presently

+  Essentially, each created and established socket sends *terminated* (completed) GET requests to the target server, and goes on doing this repeatedly in an attempt at engaging as many server-side threads as possible momentarily.
+If a request is accepted and processed by the target server, even momentarily, it consumes a single software thread of the server per successfully connected GETreqt socket (eg: 500 server threads for 500 successfully connected sockets).
+Ergo, GETreqt with the `--end` option attempts at *overwhelming* the target server by blatantly spraying it with meaningless yet *valid* requests in order to occupy as many of the server-side threads—that are explicitly assigned to be serving clients—as possible in order to disrupt or hinder typical service to a legitimate client that is trying to access the web server.

 4. When a socket dies or a server-side thread is freed up (unoccupied), additional sockets are concurrently created and established to maximize the number of occupied server-side threads

-5. Steps #3 and #4 remain active until either the script is killed, or the specified length of the entire request (--length) is reached, or the server crashes
+5. Steps #3 and #4 remain active until either of the following occurs:
+  - The specified length of the request (--length) is reached
+  - The script is manually killed
+  - The target server crashes

 <div align="center">
 <img src="https://raw.githubusercontent.com/SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/main/Images/Terminated.png" >